Inverness and the monster of the Loch Ness

 Inverness

 As soon as we drove out of Inverness airport, we were greeted by the beauty of the Highlands.
-We drove past the tree lined road for half a mile which opened up to perfectly carpeted valleys and hills in the freshest of green.
-Taking out a camera to capture the view in picture would be insulting to the scenery so beautiful so I just watched and took it all in.
+We drove past the tree-lined road for half a mile which opened up to perfectly carpeted valleys and hills in the freshest of green.
+Taking out a camera to capture the view in the picture would be insulting to the scenery so beautiful, so I just watched and took it all in.

-Thanks to Google maps we found our way to our Bed and Breakfast place without any problem.
-We deposited our luggage with the friendly landlady who also guided us on where to eat and what so see on an exceptionally sunny day.
+Thanks to Google maps, we found our way to our Bed and Breakfast place without any problem.
+We deposited our luggage with the friendly landlady, who also guided us on where to eat and what to see on an exceptionally sunny day.

-It was a perfect day; sunny, mild and without any wind, so we had a quick bite to eat and went on see Loch Ness.
+It was a perfect day; sunny, mild, and without any wind, so we had a quick bite to eat and went on to see Loch Ness.

 Loch Ness and its monster

-Loch Ness is a large, deep, freshwater lake on the southwest of Inverness.
-It is second largest Scottish loch but due to its great depth, it is the largest by volume.
+Loch Ness is a large, deep freshwater lake on the southwest of Inverness.
+It is the second-largest Scottish loch, but due to its great depth, it is the largest by volume.
 It is said to be able to drown the whole population of the world three times over.
 Its deepest point is 230 m which is little more than the tallest building in London (The Shard).

 Loch Ness is best known for alleged sightings of the cryptozoological Loch Ness Monster.

-The Loch Ness Exhibition Centre has a dramatic exhibition to tell the story of the monster which has been around for hundreds of years and first brought to the world’s attention in 1933.
+The Loch Ness Exhibition Centre has a dramatic exhibition to tell the monster’s story, which has been around for hundreds of years and was first brought to the world’s attention in 1933.

 The Loch Ness Monster, or Nessie as it is called, is said to be a large creature with a long neck and one or more humps.
 Although evidence of its existence is anecdotal, millions of dollars have been spent to find proof for its existence but the finding are still inconclusive.